310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Rei %}
-*Kukuku.* I am quite comfortable in this state of almost-retirement.
+*Kukuku.* I am quite comfortable in this state of semi-retirement.

 …Oh dear.
 It would be against my morals not to give you something as gratitude for taking my request.
 Mikejima-kun, please have this.